| |

 -Can you say that one stud-book dominates show-...
 Jumping / Dressage ... today

--No. The Irish have lost a lot of their supremacy.
+as was the case of the Irish thirty years ago ? -No. The Irish have lost a lot of their supremacy.
 The Dutch,

 however, do very well if you think that they have a very small